Who (might have) met whom

 • 1759 - 1803: François Devienne icon

-François Devienne (31/1/1759 - 5/9/1803) was a French composer of the Classical period and professor for flute at the Paris Conservatory, known for writing Six Duets for Two Flutes, Op.
-5 and Three Sonatas for Flute and Harpsichord.
+François Devienne (31/1/1759 - 5/9/1803) was a French composer of the Classical period and professor for flute at the Paris Conservatory, known for writing Six Quartets for Flute and Strings, Op.
+11 and Flute Quartet in G major.

 • 1768 - 1848: François-René de Chateaubriand icon